Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, end, and engine.

 Extending the train

-- Give the children word cards and have the children circle the letter E at the beginning of each word that starts with E ( support reading as necessary).
+- Give the children word cards and have them circle the letter E at the beginning of each word that starts with E (support reading as necessary).

 - Have the children tape the word cards to the extra train cars.